elix/rfcs/proposals/0000-mixins.md

 component.
 This allows for implementation to be shared, and for developers to interact with a more consistent component API.

-Many UI component frameworks mixins, but differences in implementation can increase learning costs and hinder reuse.
+Many UI component frameworks support some form of mixin, but differences in implementation can increase learning costs and hinder reuse.
 Functional mixins provide a greater degree of interoperability.
 They directly leverage the JavaScript prototype chain, and so can be used in a variety of ways and with a variety of base classes.

 Design goals: